IS A LONG DISTANCE RELATIONSHIP RIGHT FOR YOU?

-As an online couples counselor, I get to work with couples who find themselves in long distance relationships due to a number of different reasons.
-Whether they meet online, move for work, or travel frequently without their partner – they find themselves in circumstances regular, in-person relationships just don’t experience.
+As an online couples counselor, I get to work with couples who find themselves in long distance relationships due to a variety of reasons.
+Whether they meet online, move for work, or travel frequently without their partner – circumstances come up that regular, in-person relationships just don’t experience.

 What’s the Deal with Long Distance Relationships?

-When we find someone special that we connect with we do what we have to do to keep that person in our life.
-As most of us know, love is hard to find and when you find it, it becomes worth fighting and sacrificing for.
+When we find someone special that we connect with, we do what we have to do to keep that person in our life.
+As most of us know, love is hard to find and when you do find it, love becomes worth fighting and even sacrificing for.

 Having the opportunity to engage in a long distance relationship with someone whose values align with yours, and being able to foster this relationship through technology while still maintaining a level of “independence” is very attractive to a lot of younger couples.